MiguelCastro9/Spring-Security-with-Thymeleaf/README.md

 # Overview

-Login system with user permission using SpringBoot, Spring Security, Thymeleaf and persistence.
+Login system with users permission using SpringBoot, Spring Security, Thymeleaf and persistence.

 Note: after running the application, execute the following SQL commands:
 >